bobbybudnick/SFS-KSP2-Showcase/README.md

 minimal jaunt - firebrand to minmus
 munar excursion - odachi to moon
 dunian expedition - vtol "india" and transfer stage to duna
-joolian conquest - brimstone and transfer stage to laythe
+joolian conquest - brimstone to laythe and transfer stage and 2 probes to jool

 **Polar endeavour**
 landing at the poles is sketchy due to the terrain/low light/sas and camera freakouts